Preheat oven to 400 degrees F (204 C) and line a large baking sheet with foil.

 For serving, flip potatoes flesh-side up and smash down the insides a little bit.
 Then top with chickpeas, garlic herb sauce, parsley-tomato salad, and chili garlic sauce (optional).
 Serve immediately.

 *Adjust number of sweet potatoes per person, and buy organic when possible for best quality and flavor.
-And slice into quarters instead of halves to speed cooking time if on the larger side. *Nutrition information is a rough estimate calculated without optional ingredients.
+And slice into quarters instead of halves to speed cooking time if on the larger side. *This recipe is inspired by Mediterranean and Middle Eastern cuisines.
+Learn about the origin of hummus here and tabbouleh (parsley salad) here. *Nutrition information is a rough estimate calculated without optional ingredients.